 The Dog Gallery on Angela's website is home to some very striking canine pictures.
 A large number of dog breeds are featured in both open and limited edition prints, from old favourites like black, yellow and chocolate labradors, border terriers and Jack Russell, through to the less common breeds such as miniature schnauzers, basset hounds and Scottish deer hounds.

 For the hunting community, Angela has also created some impressive game pictures.
-Her red stag print, Challenger, depicts a rutting stag in all his glory, while her grouse print, Featherweight Championship, describes the antics of two lecking black grouse.This minimalist creation is a classic example where less-is-more.
+Her red stag print Challenger depicts a rutting stag in all his glory, while her grouse print Featherweight Championship describes the antics of two lecking black grouse.This minimalist artwork is an excellent example of an artist displaying how sometimes less-is-more.

 In a more relaxed pose is Bobby Dazzler, Angela's wonderfully arty interpretation of a cock pheasant.
-In this print we see the artist's intrinsic ability to turn a very traditional subject into a cutting edge artistic statement.
-The use of a black background – a distinctive feature of Angela's artwork since 2006 – only adds extra vibrancy to this colourful print.
+In this print we see the artist's intrinsic ability to turn a very traditional game bird subject into a cutting edge artistic statement.
+The use of a black background – a distinctive feature of Angela's artwork since 2006 – only adds extra vibrancy to this colourful bird print.